About Jo Lee - The No Stress Success Coach

 - Unconditional support and belief from me, even when you’re not sure you’d support and believe in yourself

-- Evidence-based approaches based in various areas of psychology
+- Solution-focused, evidence-based approaches based in various areas of psychology

 - The unexpected, including thought-provoking questions and creative exercises (don’t worry no leotards required!)